soufianeelc/nextjs-hashnode-blog/README.md

 This template provides a starting point for building a blog using Next.js, Tailwind CSS, TypeScript, and integrating with the Hashnode API for content management.
 It aims to offer a clean and organized structure to kickstart your blogging journey.

-# Tech stack

-- **Next.js**: A React framework for building fast and production-ready web applications.
-- **Tailwind CSS**: A utility-first CSS framework that allows for rapid UI development.
-- **TypeScript**: A superset of JavaScript that adds optional static types, enhancing code quality and developer experience.
-- **Hashnode API Integration**: Fetch and display your blog posts from your Hashnode account.

 # Getting Started

 ### Prerequisites